mudge/mudge.github.com/_posts/2011-08-11-managing-web-application-servers-with-puppet.markdown

 notice: Finished catalog run in 0.25 seconds
 {% endhighlight %}

-And it's going to create one.
-Then what you can do is, we have a little look on the system, have a look in the `passwd` file:
+We can verify that everything has run successfully by having a look in `/etc/passwd`...

 {% highlight console %}
 $ grep henry /etc/passwd
 henry:x:507:50::/home/henry:/bin/zsh
 {% endhighlight %}

-And, yep, user "Henry" has been created and he's got the attributes we've been talking about, everything's fine and dandy.
+As we can see, the user has been created and with the properties we specified.

-Now where the power comes in is if someone now logs into the system and says "ZSH?
-This guy should be using Bash!" so he's going to change the shell from ZSH to Bash...
+If someone now logs into the server and decides that Henry should be using Bash instead of ZSH...

 {% highlight console %}
 $ sudo chsh henry